Why is this important?

 Tel: 020 7430 2212

-You can find more information about the rights of children and young people elsewhere in Adviceguide.
+You can find more information about the rights of young people elsewhere in Adviceguide.

 For information about the general rights of children and young people, see Young people's rights.